-- Limiting the amount of time your child spends playing video games. - Encouraging your child to participate in extracurricular and volunteer activities, as well as volunteering at your child's school; - Establishing healthy habits at home; - Encouraging your child to be an active participant rather than a passive recipient of school academic and extra-curricular activities in and out of the classroom.
+- Limiting the amount of your child's screen time on social media or other recreational platforms. - Encouraging your child to participate in extracurricular and volunteer activities, as well as volunteering at your child's school; - Establishing healthy habits at home; - Encouraging your child to be an active participant rather than a passive recipient of school academic and extra-curricular activities in and out of the classroom.